 Materials used include GOLS latex, GOTS wool, mohair, silk, flax, GOTS cotton, and recycled steel.

 Avocado's Ethical sourcing

-Handcrafted, their mattresses are made in Los Angeles, California; using the best non-toxic and certified organic materials.
-Their materials are sourced domestically and from around the world; including their own farms in India and Guatemala.
+Their mattresses are handcrafted in Los Angeles, California, using the best non-toxic and certified organic materials.
+Their materials are sourced domestically and worldwide, including their farms in India and Guatemala.
 Avocado is also fair trade certified.

-Handcrafted in a family-owned GOTS and GOLS certified organic factory, all of their mattresses are produced in Illinois, USA.
-And you can be sure that your Green Mattress is manufactured under environmentally and socially responsible conditions; using the best materials from farm to final product.
+Handcrafted in a family-owned GOTS and GOLS certified organic factory, all mattresses are produced in Illinois, USA.
+And you can be sure that your Green Mattress is manufactured under environmentally and socially responsible conditions, using the best materials from farm to the final product.

-With a commitment to offering safer products suited to everyone in the family, My Green Mattress is a great option if you are looking for affordable non-toxic mattresses too.
+With a commitment to offering safer products suited to everyone in the family, My Green Mattress is an excellent option if you are looking for affordable non-toxic mattresses.

 EcoSleep's Materials and fabrics